-Before I jumped in with “Yeah, I can do that and here are my rates,” I wanted to figure out why they needed to change their site, what changes would make the most sense, and why they wanted to do social media.
+First thing’s first.
+I needed to figure out why they needed to change their site, what changes would make the most sense, and why they thought the solution was social media.

 So, I put on my detective’s hat and started analyzing the data, letting that help answer a lot of questions that might not seem so obvious on first glance.
 We looked at their sales goals, website traffic, and the ratio of traffic to online sales.
 Because I let the data tell the story, I was able to recommend specific web design changes that would help them convert more sales and a digital marketing strategy that would drive more traffic to their site.

 Here’s a quick play-by-play so you can see how this conversation unfolded.

 Before I got on the phone, I did my homework.
 I took a look at their site and saw that I was a good fit because I’d worked with similar businesses so I could predict what they needed and what their clients needed.
 I took at a look at their social activity, search engine position, and online reputation.
 I also figured out what platform they were using so I knew what was possible and what wasn’t.

 We talked about their pain points.
 The fact is, they had always relied on word-of-mouth marketing.
 But ever since they relocated to a new community, word-of-mouth marketing wasn’t serving them as well so they were relying on their website even more to establish themselves in their new community and fill their sales funnel.